 I want to explore new avenues that surprise visitors, building on over 27 years of effort and achievement.
 The central theme of this approach is, and will always remain, the Human Adventure.
 Adventure with a capital A. Adventure that marks each milestone of our journey as individuals and of our evolution as an outward-looking society.
 We will continue to offer expositions and outreach activities that spark questions, spur reflection, and create a unique experience that elicits strong emotions, each as powerful as the last.

-Helming Musées de la civilisation is a dream for me.
+Helming Musée de la civilisation is a dream for me.
 But the dream isn't an end in itself—it's a work in progress.
 I firmly believe that the biggest and best initiatives are the ones that bring people together.
-I hope with all my heart that we can share our dream of making Musées de la civilisation a great communal and cultural endeavor.
+I hope with all my heart that we can share our dream of making Musée de la civilisation a great communal and cultural endeavor.

 Stéphan La Roche

-The Board of Directors of Musées de la civilisation is made up of nine members appointed by the Government of Québec.
+The Governing Board of Musée de la civilisation is made up of thirteen members appointed by the Government of Québec, including the Musée's Chief Executive Officer.
 One of these members is named upon recommendation by the Communauté métropolitaine de Québec.
 The other members are chosen after consultation with socio-economic and cultural organizations, in particular those having an interest in museology.

 Over the years, the Government of Québec has accorded Musée de la civilisation additional responsibilities:

-Now truly a museum complex, Musées de la civilisation stand alone among major museums in Canada and worldwide, and is recognized for the creativity and know-how of its artisans.
+Today, the Museum complex is even stronger and more focused on its core mission.
+Musée de la civilisation has and will always strive to stand out as a premier museum both in Canada and on the world stage.
+Its creativity, like the performance of its artisans, is a Musée de la civilisation trademark.
 From the very first exhibitions put on by Musée de la civilisation in 1988 to the establishment of the Centre national de conservation et d'études des collections, its multidisciplinary teams continue to make groundbreaking contributions to museological practices.